HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 in CASES "MainRun" and "ProductionTest" (see ./ctrl/CASES.conf ./ctrl/CASES.conf
 - Takeover experiment and TSMP_Workflow-Engine from NWagner on 2023-07-28 with commit 0265916a (master),
-- Check functionality of Workflow-Engine, adjustment to new use case
+- Check functionality of Workflow-Engine, different operating modes, etc.; adjustment to new use case
-- Refinements and fixes
+- Smaller refinements and fixes, extend doc in README.md
 - Exact reproduction after implementation of test and developer simulations by NWagner (checking 1979/01), forcing files, simulation results, postprocessing, monitoring, logfiles; restarts work properly, also in 1979/01
 - Check of setup and configuration once more: check of compatibility with and suitability for DETECT and CORDEX; check of correct static fields (land cover, indicator file, ParFlow slopes); various cross checks (static input equals static output); etc.